Jean-Poul/Data-Science-Exam-Project/README-STAGE3.md

 ### 5. Integrate the predictive model with the other modules in the scenario as appropriate, in a new AI prototype of your product.
 - See the jupyter notebook.

-Export your solution files to Github and Peergrade.
-Deadline: 20th May 2022